theobald-software/theobald-software.github.io/content/_en/xtract-universal/table/extraction-settings.md

 lang: en_GB
 progressstate: 5
 ---
-An extraction has two types of settings: the *Extraction Settings* include settings that affect only the respective extraction type, while [*General Settings*](../getting-started/general-settings) are the same for all extraction types.
+An extraction has two types of settings:
+- *Extraction Settings* include settings that affect only the respective extraction type.
+- [*General Settings*](../getting-started/general-settings) are the same for all extraction types.

 ### Opening Extraction Settings
 In the window "Extract Single and Joint SAP Tables or Views" click **Extraction Settings**.
 The window "Table Settings" opens.